yslidet/yslidet/README.md

 - 🐣 I'm looking to read, write and breath more code.
 - 🤓 I'm a believer that anything can be learned with enough time and effort on the topic.
 - 👩‍💻 I'm inspired by the idea that the ideal workers in 21st century should be
-    > "someone who does great work, is well rested and healthy, and has a great life outside of work -- not someone trapped in the busy tunnel, chasing their tail, thinking small, and on the road to burn out"
+    - ** "someone who does great work, is well rested and healthy, and has a great life outside of work -- not someone trapped in the busy tunnel, chasing their tail, thinking small, and on the road to burn out" **
-    - quoted from HBR Guide To - Beating Burnout
+    > from HBR Guide To - Beating Burnout
 - 🎮 I'm currently obsessed with: Digital Drawing, Boxing via Nintendo Switch, Watching Dota2 TI (annually).